 With no success of shifting her conversation to the direction she needed and ending with no clear answers from the candidate, she completed the interview and called her next applicant, apologizing for the delay and unprofessionalism.
 This seems to happen to Shannon quite often, and she is certainly not the only recruiter to have this problem.

-How Asynchronous Video Interviewing Ensures Candidates Provide Focused Answers to Your Interview Questions
+How Pre-Recorded Interviewing Ensures Candidates Provide Focused Answers to Your Interview Questions

 Shannon’s solution is not as far out of reach as she thought.
 What many recruiters like her have started doing to fix this problem is switching from phone screening to video interviewing methods.